Please ensure Javascript is enabled for purposes of website accessibility

 kgentz@greaterfreeport.com

-Billy George is the Administrative Coordinator at the Greater Freeport Partnership.
+Billy George is the administrative coordinator at the Greater Freeport Partnership.
 He holds an A.S. in Digital Media from Full Sail University in Winter Park, Florida.
 From there he moved back to the Midwest because he missed the winters.
 Freeport is lucky to have him back in the area, first working for his family’s business, Bill George Plumbing and Heating, and now at the Partnership.

 In his free time, Billy can be found checking out the awesome food that Stephenson County restaurants have to offer.